Vasily Chapayev: Biography

+Death

-On 5 September 1919, the divisional headquarters near Lbishchensk (renamed Chapayev in his honour) were ambushed by White Army forces.
-According to official sources, Chapayev tried to escape by swimming across the Ural River, but was never again seen alive.
-"In 1919, a wounded Chapayev was shot and drowned in the Ural river".
-His body was never recovered.
+On 5 September 1919, the divisional headquarters near Lbishchensk (renamed Chapayev in his honour) were ambushed by White Army forces (Lbishchensk raid).
+The circumstances of Chapayev's death are uncertain and his body was never recovered.
+The canonical version that the wounded Chapayev drowned when trying to cross the Ural River was particularly popularized by the 1934 Chapayev (which was approved by Stalin himself and quickly gained the cult status not only in the Soviet Union, but among Russian emigrants as well).

+Several other versions have been in circulation.
 In 1926, the newspapers Pravda, Izvestia and Krasnaya Zvezda reported on the arrest of the former Cossack officer Trofimov-Mirsky, who allegedly shot Chapaev after capturing him during a raid on Lbishensk.
-Chapaev's daughter Claudia and his great-granddaughter Evgenia wrote about the betrayal of the commander and the organization of his death by Leon Trotsky, as well as about the participation in the conspiracy of Pelageya Kameshkertseva.
+Chapaev's daughter Clavdiya and his great-granddaughter Yevgeniya wrote about the betrayal of the commander and the organization of his death by Leon Trotsky, as well as about the participation in the conspiracy of Pelageya Kameshkertseva.
 None of the "non-canonical" versions received documentary evidence.

 Private life

 In 1908 Chapayev became acquainted with Pelageya Metelina, who was 18.
-Although his father didn't approve of their relations, Vasily Ivanovich married her.
-They lived together for 6 years, and had three children, one of whom was Klavdia Chapayeva.
-Though there was no official divorce, in 1917 Chapayev started living with the widow of his deceased fellow-soldier Petr Kishkertsev.
+Although his father didn't approve of their relations, Chapayev married her.
+They lived together for 6 years, and had three children, one of whom was Klavdiya Chapayeva.
+Though there was no official divorce, in 1917 Chapayev started living with the widow of his deceased fellow-soldier Pyotr Kishkertsev.
 Curiously enough, her name was also Pelageya.
 Chapayev adopted both of her children.
 Currently the only relative that remains is his great-great-granddaughter Vasilisa Chapayeva, with her parents Yevgenia Chapayeva and Viktor Pecherin.